whatvn/eThiftPool/README.md

 * Apache Common pool
 * Thrift library

-# Usage
-For example, you define your thrift application like this:
+# Usage: For example, you define your thrift application like this:

     service PlusMe {
         i32 plusMe(1:i32 a1, 2: i32 a2),
     }